Alumni Services Listing

 ABA Legal Career Central (Job Search and Career Advice resources).
 This is an excellent resource that offers robust specialty foci in the areas of: "Job Search," "Career Advice Series," "Career Choice Series," and "Career Resources" The site features informative webinars on career satisfaction, and a strong national job-posting database.

 Long-Distance Job Search Resources

 To view various job-search resources in Atlanta, Chicago, Houston/Austin, Miami/Ft.
-Lauderdale, Philadelphia/Wilmington, San Antonio, Kansas City, Boston, New York and California, please visit our Resources Library.
+Lauderdale, Philadelphia/Wilmington, San Antonio, Kansas City, Boston, New York and California, please visit the Resources Library.

 Legal Temporary Agencies